How does a function sound?

 3 Linking machines and analyzing with the graph module

-In this task, you will first compare the function \(f(t) = a \cdot \sin(b \cdot 2 \pi \cdot t)\) graphically with the function \(g(f(t)) = (a \cdot \sin(b \cdot 2 \pi \cdot t))^2\) and then audibly.
-Do you have a suspicion about the influence of the function \(g\) on the sound?
-If you want to listen to the functions, you need to increase the frequency (parameter \(b\)).
-Humans can only perceive sounds as tones starting from about \(50\) Hz.
-It is best to choose a frequency of around \(300\) Hz.
+In this task, you should first compare the function \(f(t) = a \cdot \sin(b \cdot 2 \pi \cdot t)\) with the function \(g(f(t)) = (a \cdot \sin(b \cdot 2 \pi \cdot t))^2\) graphically and then audibly.
+Do you have a hypothesis about the influence of the function \(g\) on the sound?
+Write it down in the workbook.
+Then listen to the functions.
+Sketch the graph of \(g(f(t))\) in the workbook.

 6 Word to sound

-Create a patch for each description so that the resulting sound (from \(t=0\)) corresponds to the following descriptions.
-Write down the function equations in the workbook.
+Create a patch such that the resulting sound corresponds to the following descriptions.
+Provide the function equations in your workbook.

 a) The sound starts quietly and gets louder and louder.

-c) The sound starts loud, then gets quieter, and after a while gets louder again.
-In addition, the sound should get steadily higher.
+b) The sound starts loud, then gets quieter, and after a certain time gets louder again.